Home /

 CHIN is a national centre of excellence that

 provides a visible face to Canada's heritage through the world of networked information.
-Go to:

 CSIRO Marine and Atmospheric Research Data Centre: Web-based Resources for Biodiversity - a preliminary selection.
 This page aims to bring together in one place significant internet resources in the areas of searchable databases of species names, systematic treatments of major groups, checklists, etc. Botany is starting with "57".